yuselg/3311-W20-Public/Lab0-Spec/readme.md

 Assigned work is cumulative -- one lab leads to the next.
 Omitting any one Lab is likely to be a very serious mistake.
 Expect the workload to be high; however, asignments (i.e. labs, labtests and the Project) are carefully paced, if you keep up active work and focus each week.

 Your attitude will influence how you react to assigned work.
 Inexperienced students view assigned work as paying dues, or taxes, or as mere busywork that instructors insist on out of habit.
 But that is to squander an excellent learning opportunity.
 Experienced students see the assigned work as something to be used as a clue from an instructor as to what is important enough to spend time learning.
 In most cases, assigned work is a solid, meaty chunk of what’s signficant.
-Don’t just do it with minimal effort and thought, use it to learn something new.
+Don’t just do it with minimal effort and thought; use it to learn something new.

-Getting full marks in Lab0 -- where it is your own work -- indicates that you have adopted a productive active learning mode which is essential that you maintain for the rest of this course.
+Getting full marks in Lab0 -- where it is your own work -- indicates that you have adopted a productive active learning mode which is essential for you to maintain for the rest of this course.

 ---